Transformers Learn Low Sensitivity Functions: Investigations and Implications: Implications of Low Sensitivity Bias

 This draws a natural connection between sensitivity, which is measured with perturbation in the input space, and flatness of minima, which is measured with perturbation in the weight space \citep{keskar2017on}.
 Below, we investigate whether such a connection extends to more complex architectures such as transformers.

-In \cref{tab:sharpness}, we compare the flatness of the minima for the ViT-small model trained with and without the sensitivity regularization at the end of training.
-Specifically, given model $\f$, we consider the following two metrics, based on the model outputs and model predictions, respectively,
+Given model $\f$ and train set $\D$, we consider two metrics to measure the flatness of the minimum, based on the model outputs and model predictions, respectively,

-where $f(\Tb;\xb) = \mathds{1}[\f(\Tb;\xb)\geq 0]$ and $\D$ denotes the train set.
-Intuitively, for a flatter minima, the model output and hence its prediction would remain relatively invariant to small perturbations in the model parameters.
+where $f(\Tb;\xb) = \mathds{1}[\f(\Tb;\xb)\geq 0]$.
+Intuitively, for flatter minima, the model output and hence its prediction would remain relatively invariant to small perturbations in the model parameters.

-We find that both metrics indicate that lower sensitivity corresponds to a flatter minimum.
-It is widely believed that flatter minima correlate with better generalization \citep{Jiang*2020Fantastic,keskar2017on,Neyshabur2017ExploringGI}.
-However, recent work \citep{Andriushchenko2023AML} has suggested that these may not always be correlated.
+\Cref{tab:sharpness} shows a comparison of these metrics for the ViT-small model trained with and without the sensitivity regularization at the end of training.
+Both metrics indicate that lower sensitivity corresponds to a flatter minimum.
+It is widely believed that flatter minima correlate with better generalization \citep{Jiang*2020Fantastic,keskar2017on,Neyshabur2017ExploringGI}, though they may not always be correlated \citep{Andriushchenko2023AML}.
 Our results indicate that low-sensitivity correlates with improved generalization and investigating this connection for other settings can be an interesting direction for future work.